kiwijomalley/ProximityToFood/README.md

 Instructions for running code:

+The R script contains the commands to setup the analysis, call WinBUGS, and perform post-estimation analysis and presentation of the results.
+The WinBUGS code performs for the model estimation.
+The entire analysis is performed by running the R code as WinBUGS is called automatically.
+The steps are as follows:

 1) Place the R script and WinBUGS files in the directory from which you want to perform the analysis
 2) Ensure that the synthetic data set is in the directory where the R script calls it
 3) Run the R script by typing source('RealBMIBRugs.r') or using an equivalent method